mtoan2111/Exttool/Readme.md

 $EXT_TOOL/gen_BBtargets.py $RLT
 ```

-Note 1: to use static analysis script, you can follow the command line:
+Note 1: to use static analysis script, you must copy [staticAnalysis.sh](https://github.com/mtoan2111/Exttool/blob/af3a97b1c86ae94b35415e36df2659ee2cbe9a88/staticAnalysis.sh#L41) into your ```SUBJECT`` folder and execute the command line as follow:
 ```
  ./staticAnalysis.sh -o <out_dir> <command_line_to_complie_the_subject>
 ```